Bertr0/HeNHoE-2vec/README.md

 hh2v.henhoe2vec.run(input_csv, output_dir)
 ```

-`input_csv` is the path to the multilayer edge list of the network to be embedded (csv file with tab delimiter, no header, no index). `output_dir` is the path to the output directory where the embedding files will be saved.
+`input_csv` is the path to the multilayer edge list of the network to be embedded (csv file with no index). `output_dir` is the path to the output directory where the embedding files will be saved.
 The `run()` method takes a bunch of other optional parameters which can be used to configure HeNHoE-2vec.
 A comprehensive overview of parameters can be found in the code documentation.

 ### As a Python Script
-To run HeNHoE-2vec as a script, clone this repositiory using
+To run HeNHoE-2vec as a script, clone this repository using
 ```
 $ git clone git@github.com:Bertr0/HeNHoE-2vec.git
 ```